pachyderm/pachyderm/doc/docs/master/enterprise/auth/authorization/index.md

 - **repoOwner**: Additionaly to having the repoReader and the repoWriter Roles, a RepoOwner can grant permission to users on the Repository.

     !!!
 Note
         repoReader, repoWriter, and repoOwner can be set at all levels: cluster, project, and repo.

+- **secretAdmin**: A secretAdmin has the ability to create, update, delete Kubernetes secrets on a cluster.

+    !!!
+Note
+        repoReader, repoWriter, and repoOwner can be set at all levels: cluster, project, and repo.

 - **clusterAdmin**: A clusterAdmin can perform any action on the cluster including appointing other clusterAdmins.
 By default, the activation of Auth (`pachctl auth activate`) creates a Root User with irrevocable ClusterAdmin rights.
 This Role must be set at the cluster level only.

     !!!
-Note
+Info
         When Pachyderm Auth is not enabled,
         all users are clusterAdmins.

     The `clusterAdmin` role is broken up in a set of finer grained roles, so users can delegate specific tasks without giving full admin privileges to a cluster.
     Those roles are listed below.
 The union of them all is equivalent to the ClusterAdmin role.

     !!!
 Note
         None of those sub-roles have shared privileges.

-- **oidcAppAdmin**: An oidcAppAdmin can configure oidc apps.
-In other terms, they can perform operations such as `pachctl idp create client`.
-This command is rarely necessary to most users.
-Usually, a `pachctl deploy` will invoke a 'pachctl idp create client' under the hood and register Pachyderm's apps like Hub, for example.
-However, there might be cases where this registration of new oidc clients needs do be made explicitely.
-This could happen in the case were someone decides to reinstall Pachyderm manually, component by component, without the automated `pachctl deploy` for example???????????.

 - **idpAdmin**: An ipdAdmin can configure identity providers.
 They can perform operations such as `pachctl idp create-connector` or `pachctl idp get-connector`.